 The information here assumes hardware around the level of the Apple A4 chipset, which is used on the original iPad, the iPhone 3GS, and the third generation iPod Touch.
 On the Android side, that would mean an Android phone such as the Nexus One, or most phones that run Android 2.3 Gingerbread.
 Most of these devices were released around early 2010.
 Out of the app-hungry market, these devices are the older, slower portion, but they should be supported because they represent a large portion of the market.

-For an overview of Apple mobile device tech specs, see documentation on iPhone hardware.
 The very low-end Apple mobile devices (such as the iPhone 3G) and the first and second generation iPod Touches are extremely limited, and even more care must be taken to optimize for them.
 However, there is some question as to whether consumers who have not upgraded their device will be buying apps at all.
 So, unless you are making a free app, it might not be worthwhile to support the old hardware.

 There are much slower and much faster phones out there, and the computational capability of mobile devices is increasing at an extraordinary rate.
 It’s not unheard of for a new generation of a mobile GPU to be five times faster than its predecessor.
 That’s incredibly fast when compared to the PC industry.

 British computer scientist Michael A. Jackson is often quoted for his rules of program optimization:

 “The first rule of program optimization: don’t do it.
 The second rule of program optimization (for experts only!): don’t do it yet.”

 His rationale was that, considering how fast computers are and how quickly their speed is increasing, there is a good chance that, if you program something, it will run fast enough.
 Additionally, if you try to optimize too heavily, you might over-complicate things, limit yourself, or create bugs.